getcandy/candy-hub/IDEAS.md

 Installation
 ------------
-We'll provide a simple was to install the application once downloaded, from the command line.
+We'll provide a simple way to install the application once downloaded, from the command line.

 e.g. php artisan getcandy:install

 It will ask if it's OK to track some annonymous stats and also whether they want to set-up a site license, for adding plugins etc down the line.
+We could also potentially set-up an optional GetCandy Marketplace account at this point, with a password.

 Updating the main application